Asheville Attorneys Helping Families With Children Suffering From Cerebral Palsy

 Any of these types may be of varying severity, from no CP found to severe impairment.
 There may be other conditions created as a result of medical malpractice, including other birth injuries or Erb’s palsy.

-To learn more about your legal rights and options if you believe that medical malpractice caused cerebral palsy to your child, please call 828-348-0092 or email us for a free case evaluation.
 We take all birth injury cases on contingency and are pleased to meet with you after hours or on weekends by appointment.